-When it comes to quick midweek dinners, this Sheet Pan Caprese Chicken is hard to beat.
+When it comes to easy weeknight dinners, this Sheet Pan Caprese Chicken is hard to beat.
 Packed full of flavor, this colorful Italian Chicken dish is simple cooking at it's vibrant best.
 Plus it's all made on one pan - meaning minimal clean up.

-Tender pieces of chicken breast roasted in the oven along with juicy vine tomatoes, then topped with creamy mozzarella cheese and drizzled with balsamic vinegar.
+Tender chicken breast roasted in the oven along with juicy vine tomatoes, then topped with creamy mozzarella cheese and drizzled with balsamic vinegar.

 How to make sure chicken breasts don't dry out in the oven?